ediscota/AIops_Autonomous_System/README.md

 System Rules: Adjust thresholds and managed containers in config/config.ini.

 3. Running the System
-Run the entire stack in detached mode: docker compose up -d --build
+Run the entire stack:
+docker compose up

 4. Stopping the System
 To stop all services and remove the containers: